 Common cognitive distortions frequently observed in educational settings include catastrophising (imagining the worst possible outcome), all-or-nothing thinking (viewing situations in black and white terms), and mind reading (assuming others' negative thoughts without evidence).
 For instance, a student might think "If I fail this test, I'm completely stupid and will never succeed" (catastrophising and all-or-nothing thinking).
 Teachers can help students identify these patterns through guided questioning and psychoeducation about how distorted thinking affects academic performance and wellbeing.

 Practical cognitive techniques include thought records, where students document triggering situations, automatic thoughts, emotions and alternative perspectives.
 Evidence examination involves asking students to consider "What evidence supports this thought?" and "What evidence contradicts it?"
 These exercises help develop metacognitive awareness and critical thinking skills.
-In classroom contexts, teachers might use brief thought-challenging questions during moments of student distress, such as "Is there another way to look at this situation?" or "What would you tell a friend having this same thought?"
+In classroom contexts, teachers might use brie f thought-challenging questions during moments of student distress, such as "Is there another way to look at this situation?" or "What would you tell a friend having this same thought?"
 This approach, supported by research from cognitive therapists like David Burns, helps students to become active participants in managing their own emotional responses to academic challenges.

-These behavioral techniques are just a few examples of the range of tools and strategies used in CBT.
+These behavioural techniques are just a few examples of the range of tools and strategies used in CBT.
 They can be highly effective in helping individuals to manage and overcome a wide range of mental health problems.

 1. Exposure therapy: This technique involves gradually exposing the individual to feared or anxiety-provoking situations or stimuli.
 The aim is to help the person overcome their fear or anxiety by learning to tolerate and manage the distress associated with the situation.